howcheng/PantherShootoutScoreSheetGenerator/README.md

 ﻿# PantherShootoutScoreSheetGenerator
-This console application generates a Google Sheet for entering scores for Region 42's Panther Shooutout tournament
+This console application generates a Google Sheet for entering scores for Region 42's Panther Shooutout tournament.
+The entire spreadsheet is created programmatically using the Google Sheets API.
+The document is then published to the web and embedded in the Region 42 website for tournament participants to view.
+Tournament staff use the file directly to enter scores during the event.

 ## Steps to follow every year
 1. Create a CSV file of the teams (see an example in the Services.Tests project)